Azzedine Alaïa: Career

+Unlike some designers of the period, including his close friend Thierry Mugler, Alaïa generally avoided large venues and spectacle in his presentations, instead favoring traditional salon showings with limited attendance and a small number of garments.
+He presented on his own schedule rather than following the fashion-week model used by many designers twice a year.
+Following periods of high sales and the resulting workload, he sometimes did not present a collection the next season.

 Alaïa's designs were known for their very tight fit, deft tailoring, curve-accenting seaming, leather work, and inventive use of knits.
 The colors he favored tended to the somber, mostly neutrals and earthtones, his masterful cut and blatant body promotion carrying the impact.
 In his early years on his own, he favored the broad shoulders that were part of the revival of 1940s styles begun on an industry-wide scale in 1978 and famously exaggerated by his friends Thierry Mugler and Claude Montana.
 His body emphasis outdid that of his colleagues, though, becoming his signature.
 Though he mostly relied on fit, cut, and seaming to reveal the body, by the early nineties he was incorporating corselets and bust wiring.

-He was very influential during the 1980s, with many designers copying his voluptuous silhouette, particularly his brilliantly executed undulating peplums of 1985, an almost direct lift from styles shown in 1935 by Alix, who had in turn been interpreting traditional Balinese ceremonial dress.
+Alaïa was very influential during the 1980s, with many designers copying his voluptuous silhouette, particularly his brilliantly executed undulating peplums of 1985, an almost direct lift from styles shown in 1935 by Alix, who had in turn been interpreting traditional Balinese ceremonial dress.
 Another of his mid-1980s contributions, the bandage dress, was adopted in the 1990s with great success by designer Hervé Léger as that designer's own signature style.

-By 1988, he had opened his own boutiques in New York City and Beverly Hills and in Paris.
+By 1988, Alaïa had opened his own boutiques in New York City and Beverly Hills and in Paris.
 His seductive, clinging clothes were a massive success and he was named by the media 'The King of Cling'.
 Devotees included both fashion-inclined celebrities and fashionistas: Grace Jones (wearing several of his creations in A View to a Kill), Tina Turner, Raquel Welch, Madonna, Iman, Janet Jackson, Brigitte Nielsen, Naomi Campbell, Stephanie Seymour, Tatiana Sorokko, Shakira, Franca Sozzani, Isabelle Aubin, Carine Roitfeld, and Carla Sozzani.
+Among his muses was venerated French actress and private client Arletty, photos of whom figured prominently at Alaīa's headquarters.